yugabyte/yugabyte-db/docs/content/latest/explore/multi-region-deployments/row-level-geo-partitioning.md

 ![Row-level geo-partitioning](/images/explore/multi-region-deployments/geo-partitioning-2.png)

 ## Step 3.
-Pinning user transactions to geographic locations
+Pinning user bank transactions to geographic locations

 Now, the setup should automatically be able to pin rows to the appropriate regions based on the  value set in the `geo_partition` column.
 This is shown in the following diagram: